hkurosagi/SOLO-DBM-files/README.md

 # SOLO-DBM-files
 Swords of Legends Online DBM Files.

-DBM Update on MAY 19 2022
+DBM Update on MAY 22 2022
-Hard taihua update
+Hard taihua, EX WUYU AND JUBAO update

 Instructions